starship/starship/docs/de-DE/config/README.md

 ## Rust

 By default the `rust` module shows the currently installed version of [Rust](https://www.rust-lang.org/).
-Das Modul wird nur dann angezeigt, wenn eine der folgenden Bedingungen zutrifft:
+The module will be shown if any of the following conditions are met:

 - Das aktuelle Verzeichnis enthält eine `Cargo.toml`-Datei
 - Das aktuelle Verzeichnis enthält eine Datei mit der `.rs`-Erweiterung